-The minimum information unit for The Biblical Archaeology Society is a historical article.
-As a subscriber to their digital Library, you get access to a fully searchable encyclopedia, videos, books, 9,000+ magazine articles, and 22,000+ color images and maps.
-All of these are derived from one historical moment that was written about.
+The minimum information unit for the Biblical Archaeology Society is a historical article.
+As a subscriber to the BAS Library, you get access to a fully searchable encyclopedia, videos, books, 9,000+ magazine articles, special collections and 22,000+ color images and maps.
+All of these are derived from one historical moment that was written about in an article.

-We’ve written at length about how you can boost the value of your digital library with all the products above that these three publishers produce and provide with all-access subscriptions.
-However, these three publishers also do well because of two bonus products that their competitors don’t have: Special Collections and Library Previews.
+We’ve written at length about how you can boost the value of your digital library with all-access subscriptions, which should include two bonus products that your competitors most likely don’t have: Special Collections and Library Previews.

 Special Collections and Library Previews require you as the publisher to truly identify your minimum information unit before proceeding to develop these products.